Many people have learned how to make spending saving tradeoffs.. When they make spontaneous purchases, they ask this essential question:

 “What’s The Tradeoff?”

-And, whenever I do succumb to an impulsive purchase that I hadn’t planned on, I focus on the value and enjoyment it will bring me.
-I also commit to the purchase for a minimum number of years, to make sure I get my money’s worth.
+But, whenever you do succumb to an impulsive purchase that you hadn’t planned on, focus on the value and enjoyment it will bring you.
+It might help to also commit to the purchase for a minimum number of years, to make sure I get my money’s worth.

 My favorite kinds of purchases?